Irreducibility properties of Keller maps: Introduction

 In \cite[Th.\@ 3.7]{MR2333454}, S. Bakalarski proved the following interesting connection between invertible polynomial maps and irreducibility: a Keller map from $\C^n$ to $\C^n$ is invertible, if and only if the corresponding endomorphism maps irreducible polynomials to irreducible polynomials.
 K. Rusek improved this result by showing that the Keller condition is not necessary.
 This improved result was generalized to arbitrary fields of characteristic zero in \cite[Th.\@ 5.2]{MR2965914} by P. J{\polhk{e}}drzejewicz.
 In \cite[Th.\@ 5.1]{MR2965914}, J{\polhk{e}}drzejewicz proved the following counterpart of this result: a polynomial map from $K^n$ to $K^n$ is a Keller map, if and only if the corresponding endomorphism maps irreducible polynomials to square-free polynomials.
 We shall show in the next section that for Keller maps, the corresponding endomorphism even maps all square-free polynomials to square-free polynomials.

 In \cite{MR1106179}, S. Kaliman showed that in order to prove the JC in dimension $n = 2$ for $K = \C$ (and hence for all $K$ by \cite[Prop.\@ 1.1.12]{MR1790619}), one may assume that $F_1 + c$ is irreducible for every $c \in K$.
-To prove the JC in dimension $n \ge 3$ for $K = \C$ (and hence for all $K$ by \cite[Prop.\@ 1.1.12]{MR1790619}), one may even assume that $F_i + c$ is irreducible for every $i \le n$ and $c \in K$.
+To prove the JC in dimension $n \ge 3$ for $K = \C$ one may even assume that $F_i + c$ is irreducible for every $i \le n$ and $c \in K$.
 This was proved in \cite[Th.\@ 3]{MR1886939}.
 We shall show that for the JC for all $n$, one may even assume that every affinely linear combination of the components of $F$ is irreducible.
 Furthermore, we combine this reduction with several other reductions of the JC, including both reductions in the previous paragraph.
-See theorems \ref{chKeller} and \ref{dKeller}.
+See Theorems \ref{chKeller} and \ref{dKeller}.

 In \cite{MR2607856}, Bakalarski proved that each component of $F$ is irreducible if $F = x + H$, $\det \jac F = 1$, $H$ is cubic homogeneous and $\jac H$ is symmetric.
+(Actually, Bakalarski proved his result only for $K = \C$, but using Lefschetz' principle, one may assume that $K \subseteq \C$, which gives the general case.)
 Notice that $F_i$ is the image of $x_i$ under the corresponding endomorphism of $F$.
 We will generalize this result in i) of Theorem \ref{bakext}, where we show that $F_i$ is irreducible if $\jac F$ is symmetric, $\det \jac F \in K^{*}$ and $F_i = l + h$ such that $h$ and $l$ are homogeneous and $\parder{}{x_i} l \in K^{*}$.
 Notice that, as opposed to the result of Bakalarski, the index variable $i$ is free instead of bound by an universal quantifier.
 So the conditions on $l$ and $h$ are for $F_i$ only, and not for the $F_j$ with $j \ne i$.